zinzied/Getter/README.md

 ## Credit

-This project is Forked From joe-shenouda/Getter thanks to him to let me pull requests and make some changes on it .
+This project is Forked From joe-shenouda/Getter Thanks to him for let me pull requests and make some changes on it .
 ---